-As time passed more families joined the growing settlement.
+Time passed, and more families joined the growing settlement.
 At the request of Catholic Missionaries from Mexico, the community came together and built a Catholic Church made of rock.
 In the late 1870’s the creek came down and washed it away.
 The Caveza de Baca family donated land and families came together again and on higher ground built another church completed in 1894.
 Most of the statuary in the church was donated by my family and still bears the Caveza de Baca name painted in gold lettering.

 Fast-forwarding into the compelling part of this story my husband, Jack and I married young; he was a worldly twenty-two–year–old from Cheyenne, Wyoming.
 As an eighteen–year–old bride raised on the Circle Bar Ranch near Bueyeros, New Mexico I was not worldly.
 Jack and I moved to Wyoming where we raised our children, Libby and Ted, and enjoyed a very good life for 37 years.
 My heart had never left the ranch because those deep roots and love affair with the land connected me on the highest level.
 We came back home in 2001.

-Even though it’s hard for me to share parts of my compelling story I’m disclosing personal experiences with succession over the past 55 years that we’ve been married.
+Even though it’s hard for me to share parts of my compelling story I’m disclosing personal experiences with succession over the past 56 years that we’ve been married.
 In 1960 my Dad announced he and Mother had established an estate plan.
 There was never an explanation of what was included in the estate plan and I didn’t have sense enough to ask.
 Over the next forty years Daddy occasionally stated he was “leaving the ranch to the five children equally and the smartest son-of-a-bitch would end up owning the whole God-damned thing”.
 That was the extent of discussion.

 My dad was lonely.
 On visits we saw him decline and noticed an overall decline on the ranch.
 Then Daddy started dating…...and three years later married a woman 27-years younger than he with a history of several prior failed marriages.
 He was wise to secure a pre-nuptial agreement whichupon his death provided his widow a cash settlement assuring no access to the ranch assets.
 My Dad died in 1991 and it wasn’t a big surprise whenthe grieving widow demanded more than the cash settlement.
 We got through that part, but sadly, family estate matters went south.

 Jack and I decided we didn’t want our family to experience what we’d gone through and our adult children vowed they would never be party to such a mess.
 Before we moved to the ranch we legally separated our estates toprotect the Wyoming and New Mexico assets.
 I own Ute Creek Cattle Company and Jack owns the Wyoming Ranch and his Trust is set up in Wyoming.

 Jack and I are leaving the land better for our children; the restored creek runs water year-round.
-An adaptive grazing program is in place and the stock-water distribution system provides water to twenty-two pastures.We have good working pens built from a Temple Grandin design.
-The cow herd of gentle Angus cows produces calves that yield 100% Prime and Choice grades.
+An adaptive grazing program is in place and the stock-water distribution system provides water to twenty-three pastures.We have good working pens built from a Temple Grandin design.
+The cow herd of gentle Angus cows produces calves when fed naturally yield 100% Prime and Choice grades.
 A 23-acre Wild Bird Sanctuary provides habitat for short grass prairie birds.
 A tiny remodeled 200-year-old adobe is our charming home.

 I’m at peace from what happened almost two decades ago.
 All the land in our legacy ranch is still in the family.
 Each ranch is a sound family business.
 Each sibling makes decisions on how they run their ranch.
 Each sibling has fewer heirs to deal with.
 Brothers and sisters have mended fences and reconnected family ties.
 Most importantly, my younger brother and his wife have been sober over one year, for which we are all grateful.

 One thing I know for certain is…...it’s always about people.
 I have faith that my people will love and steward the ranch long into the future.
 Faith is “the assurance of things hoped for and the conviction of things not seen”.
-Entwined with my faith is a succession plan and a well-crafted Trust Agreement augmented with open communication.
+Entwined with my faith is a succession plan and well-crafted Trust Agreement augmented with open communication.
 That is a gift to my children, grandchildren and future generations.
 I believe it’s the most precious gift you can give your family.

 As a testament to faith…and powerful DNA…it’s important for you to know that one hundred and twenty-three years later the Sacred Heart of Jesus Church built by those early families is still standing on that high groundand mass is held monthly.
 For me, it’s a profound example of a legacy for future generations, and it’s what I honor and strive to achieve.